Gmartinica/stock-forecasting/README.md

 - A lookback of 80 sequences provided the best results.
 - Training on multiple companies resulted in better generalization.
 ## Conclusions
+- Stock market is hard to predict.
+RNN models do a good job but I would not risk my money based on this specific model predicts
 - GRU models were easier to train and performed comparably to LSTM models.
 Extra features like news sentiment did not significantly improve the model's performance.